Access to Tribal Law Project: Frequently Asked Questions (FAQs)

 A: No, you can send us anything, even a single resolution to add to our collection, if you wish.
 We do not need organized, sequentially numbered, or labeled code sections, all we need is for you to send us what you have.

-Q: Are there other ways to get involved with Tribal Law Access through NILL, in addition to donating copies and allowing tribal legal materials to be put online?
+Q: Are there other ways to get involved with Tribal Law Access through NILL, in addition to donating copies?

-A: Yes, participating in the Westlaw Tribal Law Program allows access to your law in one of the world’s most prominent legal databases.
-More than 25 tribes have joined as of January 2012.
-Participating tribes receive free access to their tribal law in Westlaw’s fee-based service.
-See the press release for more information.
+A: Yes, participating in the Westlaw Tribal Law Program allows access to your law in one of the world's most prominent legal databases.
+Participating tribes receive free access to their tribal law in Westlaw's online service.
+See the related press release for more information.

 Q: What if I have other concerns or questions about the Access to Tribal Law Project?

 A: We are here to provide you with any and all information about the project that you need.
-Do not hesitate to call David Selden at (303) 447-8760 ext.
-106 or email him at firstname.lastname@example.org.
+Do not hesitate to call the National Indian Law Library at (303) 447-8760 ext.
+106 or email at email@example.com.

 Q: How do I sign up my tribe for the Access to Tribal Law Project?